-If you handle projects with several clients, Zoho Invoice has a time tracker as well.
-You can either track your work hours with Zoho’s tracker or manually enter hours spent when working.
+If you handle projects with several clients, Zoho Invoice has a time tracker.
+You can either track your work hours with Zoho’s tracker or enter hours spent manually when working.
 Every time log is added to the project based on the hourly rate:

 From there, you can bill clients on your hours worked by creating an invoice.
 Zoho will ask you about the invoice period, and it’ll include all billable hours and expenses within that period automatically.